MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 --- abstract

-This document specifies an "HTTPSSVC" DNS resource record type to facilitate the lookup of information needed to make connections for HTTPS URIs.
-The HTTPSSVC DNS RR mechanism allows an HTTPS origin hostname to be served from multiple network services, each with associated parameters (such as transport protocol and keying material for encrypting TLS SNI).
+This document specifies an "SVCB" DNS resource record type to facilitate the lookup of information needed to make connections for HTTPS URIs.
+The SVCB DNS RR mechanism allows an HTTPS origin hostname to be served from multiple network services, each with associated parameters (such as transport protocol and keying material for encrypting TLS SNI).
 It also provides a solution for the